 Note: These are only a few churches in the Baltimore area where “Frassati regulars” go for Eucharistic adoration.

-- Basilica of the National Shrine of the Assumption (Baltimore, MD): (1) Silent adoration in the adoration chapel on Tuesdays; (2) holy hours with the Baltimore Basilica Young Professionals Group in the undercroft chapel on second and fourth Thursday evenings
+- Basilica of the National Shrine of the Assumption (Baltimore, MD): (1) Silent adoration in the adoration chapel on select days and hours (based on general availability of regular adorers); (2) holy hours with the Baltimore Basilica Young Professionals Group in the undercroft chapel on second and fourth Thursday evenings

 - Saints Philip and James Church (Baltimore, MD): Holy hours featuring silent adoration every Wednesday from 7 to 8 p.m.